Globobeet/marionette.stateview/readme.md

 		buz: ['baz', 'zed'],
 	},

-	intialize(...args) {

-		// StateView events are bound when the view is initialized, so
-		// if your view is overwriting the initilize function, be sure
-		// to call the original first.
-		mn.StateView.prototype.initialize.apply(this, args);

 	// You can interact with the state model just as you would
 	// any other entity
-		this.state.set('anything', 'anything-else');
+	initialize() {
+		this.state.set('loading', true);
 	},

 	// State data is mixed into the template context as "_state"